Hitenze/pargemslr/README.md

  * Tests
    1. Make the library.
    2. For sequential tests, go to folder TESTS/sequential.
-   3. For sequential tests, go to folder TESTS/parallel.
+   3. For parallel tests, go to folder TESTS/parallel.
    3. Make those tests with make command.

 **SAMPLE RUNS**